gurungbipan/finalproject/README.md

 Step 1.4: Run command "mongo"
 Step 1.5: Run command "use finalprojectdb"

-Stqp 1.6: Now, as you are inside the DB finalprojectdb, please insert the following sample value to the collection called
+Step 1.6: Now, as you are inside the DB finalprojectdb, please insert the following sample value to the collection called
 		  "Product" by running following code:

 		db.Product.insert([